- Posters or infographics to display on a wall or bulletin board

 - You may want to set a standard for your school or office.

-- Making the code findable by can be as simple as cutting a bottom corner on the page to indicate its location for those without vision
+- Making the QR code physically findable to those with a vision-based disability can be as simple as cutting a bottom corner on the page to indicate its location.

 A Shortened URL